-Mahdi Fleifel is a Danish-Palestinian film director and a graduate of the UK National Film & Television School, where he studied under Stephen Frears and Pawel Pawlikowski.
-In 2010 he founded the London-based production company Nakba FilmWorks with producer Patrick Campbell.
+Born in Dubai, Mahdi Fleifel lives and works between Denmark, England and Greece.
+A graduate of the UK’s National Film & Television School, he studied Fiction Directing under Stephen Frears and Pawel Pawlikowski.
+In 2010 he founded the London based production company Nakba FilmWorks with Irish producer Patrick Campbell.

-Fleifel’s debut feature, A WORLD NOT OURS (2012), premiered at the Toronto International Film Festival and received over 30 awards, including the Peace Prize at the Berlinale and the Edinburgh, Yamagata and DOC:NYC Grand Jury Prizes.
+Fleifel’s critically acclaimed debut feature, A WORLD NOT OURS, premiered at the Toronto International Film Festival and received over 30 awards, including the Berlinale Peace Prize, and the Edinburgh, Yamagata and DOC:NYC Grand Jury Prizes.
 He was named Best New Nordic Voice at Nordisk Panorama, and received the New Talent Award at CPH:DOX in 2013.

-In 2016 he received a Silver Bear for A MAN RETURNED, and his follow up, A DROWNING MAN, was selected for the Official Competition in the 2017 Cannes Film Festival.
-His most recent film, I SIGNED THE PETITION, won Best Documentary Short at IDFA and was nominated for the 2018 European Film Awards.
+In 2016 Fleifel won a Silver Bear for A MAN RETURNED.
+His follow up, A DROWNING MAN, was selected in the Official Competition at Cannes, and was nominated for a BAFTA.
+His last film, I SIGNED THE PETITION, won Best Documentary Short at IDFA and was nominated for the 2018 European Film Awards.

 Born and raised in Dublin, Patrick’s academic background is in Anthropology and Sociology, but he has been drawn to filmmaking from a young age.
 Since moving to London, he has freelanced as a production manager, line producer and producer on pilots, shorts, and features.